AltaPay/plugin-shopify/wiki.md

 >**Prerequisites**

->You must have at least one terminal with gift card enabled, as explained in Configuring the Payment Methods (terminals) in the Shopify app.
+>You must have at least one terminal with gift card enabled, as explained in [Configuring the Payment Method terminals in the Shopify App](#configuring-the-payment-method-terminals-in-the-shopify-app).

 The query can either be made by the account identifier (gift card number), or by gift card token.